diku-dk/futhark-benchmarks/misc/README.md

-This directory various benchmark programs that do not correspond to any established benchmark suite.
+This directory contains various benchmark programs that do not correspond to any established benchmark suite.